intel/dffml/docs/arch/alice/discussion/0036/index.md

 ## Target

-By June 1st, Alice should be ready to analyze projects (repo or set of repos) and present threat models on those projects.
+By July 1st, Alice should be ready to analyze projects (repo or set of repos) and present threat models on those projects.
 She will create a slide deck by making a system context that gets executed to produce a PDF of the slides.
 The slides will use inputs from the threat model data.
 Threat models will be created as hybrid reStructuredText and markdown Sphinx sites (for mermaid diagrams rendering on GitHub by default, allow for using markdown).
 Ideally we’ll be able to have Alice read the content of the report (which will not be copied verbatim to slides, only graphics for each section will be copied to slides) while giving a presentation of the slide deck.

 This is in preparation for our upcoming second and third party plugin support.
 We'll later look to create CI jobs which keep the threat model documents up to date within each repo.

 ## Plan

 shouldi is ripe for expansion.
 Let's see if we can pick a set of repos and make sure Alice can create basic threat models on them via pure static analysis.
 Build an SBOM, run CVE Bin Tool against it.
 Traverse dependency trees to get all installed modules.
 Map network functions to dependencies.
 Guess what activities are happening based off of functionalities of underlying stdlib libraries where used.
+In fact, we’ll be patching CVE Bin Tool to add support for checking more than one language effectively merging aspects of shouldi into cve-bin-tool.
+The goal is to leverage dffml for output plugin support and scanning overlays for organizational policies.

 Let's then expand upon that and add dynamic analysis.